wing5wong/artisan-whs-static/source/_events/Central 6 Junior Tournament.blade.md

 ---
 **Central 6 Junior Tournament**

-This is a sports exchange with games against Freyberg High School, Havelock North High School, Taradale High School, Tawa College and Kapiti College.
+This is a sports exchange with games against Freyberg High School, Havelock North High School, Taradale High School, Tawa College and Kapiti College to be played in Palmerston North.

-The Junior teams involved are Netball, Basketball, Hockey, Football and U15 Rugby.
+The Junior teams going are A Boys & Girls Basketball, Girls & Boys Football, Girls & Boys Hockey, Junior A1 Netball and U15 Rugby.

+Please check Reeves Gym Sports Notice Board for students involved in this tournament.

+There will be meeting next week Monday August 5th first break in the Te Wehi (Seddon) gym.

+_Lisa Murphy
+WHS Director of Sport_